orbitideal/ico/README.md

 # Ico

 ## Standardise icon names across different icon libraries.
-**Ico** is an open-source repository dedicated to providing a unified naming convention for icons sourced from various popular icon libraries.
+**Ico** is an open-source project mapping icon sets from various popular libraries into an unified naming convention.
 The goal is to standardise icon names across different sets, making it easier for developers and designers to use and switch between multiple icon libraries without worrying about inconsistent naming ✨.

 ## Supported Icon Libraries